 Alligators can stay underwater for up to two hours.
 They have two sets of eyelids- one like humans, swipes up and down, but the other is a thin nictitating membrane that swipes left to right.
 It works like a swim mask to protect the alligator’s eyes and enable them to see clearly under the water.

 Alligators are Most Aggressive During Mating Season and Nesting Season

-American alligators are most active and aggressive during mating season, which lasts from April to June.
+American alligators are most active and aggressive during alligator mating season, which lasts from April to June.
 Male gators are on the prowl for a female and can have a home range of over 1,000 acres during the mating season.
 They are aware and intent on driving competition away during their quest for a mate.

-After mating season ends, females lay their eggs.
+After alligator mating season ends, females lay their eggs.
 The nests usually resemble a mound of sticks, mud, and leaves.
 Only one-third of the hatchlings from the 32-38 eggs they lay will survive to their first year.
 The females stick around their nests to guard them from predators.
 Anything that approaches their nest is a predator- including humans.
 They will stay to see their babies hatch, mid-August to September, and continue to raise them for the next two years.

 Female gators tend to be smaller than their male counterparts, growing to an average of 9 feet (males can grow to 13-14 feet), but they are notoriously protective of their eggs and babies.
 If you see baby alligators on your outdoor adventures, you should never approach them, as a ferocious mama will be only a few paces away!

 Respect the Gator Zone

 You’ll often find alligators sun bathing on embankments or resting in the weeds and reeds in waterways and lakes.
 Steer clear of these areas on the water.